sonic-net/SONiC/doc/ip-interface/loopback-action/ip-interface-loopback-action-design.md

     2. Interface Ethernet
     3. Interface port-channel
 3. Loopback action can be set to "drop" or "forward".
-4. CLI does not allow to set loopback action on non IP interface.
-Interface is considered as IP interface if it has entry in:
+4. CLI will reject loopback action setting on a non IP interface.
+Interface is considered as an IP interface if it has entry in:
     1. VLAN_INTERFACE table for interface vlan (e.g. VLAN_INTERFACE|Vlan100)
     2. INTERFACE table for interface Ethernet (e.g. INTERFACE|Ethernet232)
     3. PORTCHANNEL_INTERFACE table for interface port-channel (e.g. PORTCHANNEL_INTERFACE|PortChannel1)